You don't have to be a salesperson to sell yourself as a VoIP reseller - but it does pay to know some sales tricks.

 Low Touch Ongoing

 As with the high touch ongoing model, the low touch ongoing engagement model may have already been onboarded with either of the onboarding engagement models.
 The difference here is that the engagement with your customer is almost exclusively done digitally, think email-only.
-To successfully use this type of engagement model, you will need to have a heavy amount of automation in place, like auto-responder emails and account alerts.
+To successfully use this type of engagement model, you will need a heavy amount of automation, like auto-responder emails and account alerts.
 Typically, this engagement model is for low needs customers or products.

 Examples of Low Touch Ongoing engagement: